wynn4/vision_pkg/README.md

 * `ROS_HOSTNAME=Odroid's IP`
 * `ROS_MASTER_URI=Odriod's IP`

 Settings to ajust the white balance and color profiles is also in this launchfile.
+This is the extent of the image processing running on the plane.

 ### Ground side
 To run the ground image detection software: